Blosc/bcolz/doc/reference.rst

 .. py:attribute:: __version__

-    The version of the carray package.
+    The version of the bcolz package.

 .. py:attribute:: min_numexpr_version